USRSE/usrse.github.io/README.md

 #### Why isn't my add to calendar button showing up?

-Adding to the calendar isn't currently supported for repeating events - the reason being we can't reliably render the repetitions in the code to generate the button.
+Adding to the calendar isn't currently supported for repeating events - the reason being that we can't reliably render the repetitions in the code to generate the button.
 If anyone would like to work on this, please [post on this issue](https://github.com/USRSE/usrse.github.io/issues/558) or (better) just go for it :)

 ### 4. How do I add a community document?